davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ##### Accessible
 {:.no_toc}

-It's not just best practice, but a legal requirement to make sure that the site is accessible to read and use.
-We would test each pattern's accessibility as part of building it.
+It's vital that our site content is accessible to all to read and use.
+We decided to test each pattern's accessibility as part of building it using Kahn Academy's [tota11y](https://khan.github.io/tota11y/) for accessibility testing in the browser.

 #### Maintain the value of the pattern library
 {:.no_toc}